fbpx

 Newer programs are often available as “Universal” applications meaning that they contain both Intel and ARM versions of the underlying code.
 This enables them to run natively (i.e, as fast as possible) on both architectures with the correct version selected automatically.

-Gig Performer 4 is available as a Universal application and so can run on both Intel and ARM based Apple computers (Gig Performer 4 runs natively under Apple Silicon).
+Gig Performer is available as a Universal application and so can run on both Intel and ARM based Apple computers.
+Gig Performer runs natively under Apple Silicon.

-However, if you run Gig Performer 4 on an ARM based computer but your VST/VST3 plugins are still Intel only, Gig Performer 4 (or indeed any audio plugin host running natively) will not be able to access those plugins.
+However, suppose you run Gig Performer on an ARM-based computer but your VST/VST3 plugins are still Intel only.
+In that case, Gig Performer (or indeed any audio plugin host running natively) will not be able to access those plugins.
 Visit this blog article to learn how to solve this problem.

 We strongly recommend that you use native audio plugins for your computer.
-If you’re planning to migrate on Apple Silicon, check if your plugins are available for Apple Silicon as running plugins under Rosetta may introduce stability or performance issues.
+If you’re planning to migrate on Apple Silicon, check if your plugins are available for Apple Silicon.
+Otherwise, running plugins under Rosetta may introduce stability or performance issues.

 .

 If you like this article, please share it and spread the word.
-Make sure to visit this Community thread for more tips (all additional tips are indexed in the first post).
+Make sure to visit this Community thread for more tips.

 Own The Stage® with Gig Performer®